 These charts are the same as the prior, only the information is displayed in kilograms.

-Top that up with the two extra bonuses you receive at no extra charge and the 60 Day Money Back Guarantee, and you have nothing to lose.
+Top that up with the two extra bonuses you receive at no extra charge and the 60-Day Money Back Guarantee, and you have nothing to lose.
 The choice is completely yours.
-You can either continue to work out the way you are, or you can choose to work out smarter and to see better results.
-If your choice is the latter, than you know what to do.
+You can either continue to work out the way you are, or you can choose to work out smarter and see better results.
+If your choice is the latter then you know what to do.